+When it came to wind, this jacket was a champ.
+One of only three fully windproof models in our whole review, the Moblis is a welcome friend for chilly adventures.
 However, this level of excellence did not extend to its water resistance.
 During our water test (which involved getting in the shower while wearing each jacket), the Moblis got soaked through next to the zipper and around the waist quickly.
 The material seemed to pull water in more than repel it.

 Despite this issue, we still scored the Moblis generously because it provided excellent windproofing and warmth.
 When hiking on icy days with blowing snow and cycling in frigid temperatures we were able to stay comfortable and insulated.
 This just isn't the jacket to bring if rain is predicted, though it's easy enough to pack a hardshell if you're expecting any.

+The Moblis suffered in this category the same way our other windproof and fleece-lined models did.
+While thicker linings and windproofing tend to mean better weather protection, they also run the risk of impeding the jackets ability to breathe.
 In frigid temperatures, we didn't notice or care that the Moblis couldn't breathe very well.
-But as soon as we were in warmer sunnier situations we felt noticeably stifled.
-Once we wore this jacket without a long sleeve under it and got sweaty, only to discover that our arms were stuck to the inner lining when we went to remove it!
-If you need a softshell for highly aerobic activities in colder weather where you plan to sweat, we recommend reading about the Arc'teryx Gamma MX Hoody or the OR Ascendant Hoody.
+But as soon as we were in warmer sunnier situations, we felt noticeably stifled.
+Once we wore this jacket without a long sleeve under it and got sweaty.
+Our arms were stuck to the inner lining when we went to remove it!
+It's important to think about exactly what you need your softshell for before purchasing one because they are about as varied as the snowflakes we went tromping through during our tests.

+With a special "Angel-Wing" underarm design to increase mobility, the Moblis was a solid performer in this metric.
+However, it got bumped down a point due to a bit of tightness across the back.
 In general, we felt the mobility of this jacket was pretty good.
 There was easy movement through the arms, though their length was a bit short and we could feel them ride up with arms raised overhead.
 The testers with a climber's build also felt a little constriction through the shoulders, but it wasn't enough to be a deal breaker.
 Both of these issues were minor, and overall the Moblis got our seal of approval.

-Only three other jackets weighed more than the Moblis, but we didn't find it at all cumbersome to wear.
-We did, however, notice the extra mass when trying to squash this jacket into our packs — it's definitely on the bulky side compared to other models.
-In general, though, we felt that the warmth and windproofing of this layer was worth a little extra weight.
-That being said, the Ascendant Hoody offered superior warmth and weather protection, and it only weighed 11.5 ounces, proof that warmth doesn't have to equal weight and bulk.
+The Moblis, at 21.4 ounces, is on the heavier side of our tested models — only two other jackets weigh more.
+While we didn't find it cumbersome to wear, we did notice the extra mass when trying to squash this sucker into our packs — it's definitely on the bulky side compared to other models.
+In general, though, we feel that the warmth and windproofing of this layer is worth a little extra weight.
+That said, the Ascendant Hoody offers superior warmth and weather protection, and it only weighs 11.5 ounces, proof that warmth doesn't have to equal weight and bulk.

-The Moblis has a two-way adjustable hood with brim (though it is not helmet compatible which bummed us out), a zippered chest pocket and arm pocket, an adjustable drawcord hem, adjustable cuffs, and a unique underarm design to increase mobility.
-It was one of only two windproof layers in our review, and the zippered hand pockets are accessible with a harness or backpack on.
+This shell offers a decent amount of features for the price point.
+The Moblis has a two-way adjustable hood with brim (though it is not helmet compatible), a zippered chest pocket and arm pocket, an adjustable drawcord hem, adjustable cuffs, and a unique underarm design to increase mobility.
+It is one of only three windproof layers in our review, and the zippered hand pockets are accessible with a harness or backpack on.
 It also zips high up on the face, so if you're leaning over while biking or scrambling, your chin will stay covered.
-Finally, the pockets extend all the way up the front to aid in breathability (unfortunately the interior fabric wasn't nearly as breathable as the mesh lining on the similarly constructed Gamma MX pockets).
+Finally, the pockets extend all the way up the front to aid in breathability (unfortunately the interior fabric wasn't nearly as breathable as the mesh lining on the similarly constructed Arc'teryx Gamma MX pockets).